0u812/sbnw/readme.md

 ## Download

 The network viewer plugin is part of Tellurium, which can be downloaded for [Windows](http://sourceforge.net/projects/pytellurium/files/tellurium-1.1/Windows/) and [Mac OS X](http://sourceforge.net/projects/pytellurium/files/tellurium-1.1/Mac/).
-Seperate binaries for the libSBNW library are available from [SourceForge](https://sourceforge.net/projects/sbnw/files/).
+Separate binaries for the libSBNW library are available from [SourceForge](https://sourceforge.net/projects/sbnw/files/).

 ## Tellurium Video Tutorials